 Foreign currency risk arises when the actual or forecasted assets in foreign currency are either greater or less than the liabilities in that currency.
 The Company's strategy is to keep its foreign currency position closed, as practically as possible, but only for external financial assets and liabilities.
-In 2022, the Company provided intra-group financing to several subsidiaries in local currencies of those subsidiaries.
+Since 2022, the Company started to provide intra-group financing to several subsidiaries in local currencies of those subsidiaries.
 Such funding is not hedged.